-Mr. Lihong Qin is NIO’s co-founder and serves as Director and President since the inception.
+Mr. Lihong Qin is NIO’s co-founder and serves as Director and President since its inception.

 Before co-founding NIO, Mr. Qin was the Chief Marketing Officer and Executive Director, from 2008 to 2014, at Longfor Properties Co., Ltd, a leading company involved in property development and investment in China.
 Prior to that, between 2005 and 2008, he served as deputy general manager at Anhui Chery Automobile Sales and Service Company.

-Mr. Qin received his bachelor’s degree and a master degree in law from Peking University in 1996 and 1999 and a master’s degree in public policy from Harvard University in 2001.
+Mr. Qin received his bachelor’s degree and a master’s degree in law from Peking University in 1996 and 1999 and a master’s degree in public policy from Harvard University in 2001.

-He holds a Bachelor’s degree in Engineering at Tsinghua University and a Master’s degree in Automotive System Engineering from RWTH Aachen University in Germany, jointly with Tsinghua University.
+He holds a Bachelor’s degree in Engineering from Tsinghua University and a Master’s degree in Automotive System Engineering from RWTH Aachen University in Germany, jointly with Tsinghua University.